Learn with us

 We believe that young people can play a big role in building an inclusive society.
 Our education programmes encourage secondary or high school students to consider the wider issues facing the communities they live amongst.

-The Young Advocates Programme (YAP) is a unique opportunity for high school students to gain hands-on experience in a non-profit setting.
+The Young Advocates Summer Camp (YASC) is a unique opportunity for high school students to gain hands-on experience in a non-profit setting.

 Each Young Advocate is guided to design and develop their own personal interest project, which we encourage to be implemented in real life after completion of the programme.
 Past projects have included setting up groups to help source free eye care for refugees and coordinating basketball teams among refugee children.